(© Aussies In Morocco Tours™)

 Choose Mirror Cities

 It’s a good bet that your first trip to Morocco hit the major cities.
 For the second trip why not consider their “mirror” cities?
 For example, if you saw Casablanca, make Rabat your destination the next go around.
 Choose Essaouira or Tetouan over Chefchaouen if you want to stay in the north.
 When you’re ready to really get away from the crowds, a visit to Tiznit or Mirleft will give you a glimpse of a different Morocco than you’re used to.
 Love Marrakech but don’t like the commercial aspect?
 Try Taroudant which is a reminder of what Marrakech was before it became a tourist hot spot.
+Also not too far from Taroudant you can visit the ancient storehouses or Agadirs that were restored and opened to the public a few years ago.

 These secondary cities aren’t visited as much by tourists and still have a lot to offer.
 Do be aware they may not have all the amenities or action you’re after, so take into consideration the types of travel experiences you like to have.